Ivan-Malinovski/Filemover/README.md

 Current limitations (and things to be fixed):
-It's not good at handling errors.
-For example, if a program like uTorrent locks a file, Filemover will just quit.
-This is also why Filemover defaults to copying, if no option is chosen.
+It's not good at handling errors. ~~For example, if a program like uTorrent locks a file, Filemover will just quit.
+This is also why Filemover defaults to copying, if no option is chosen~~.
+It's still not good at error handling, but now it's less bad.
+It should probably check for possible errors before moving anything.